Highly Luminous Supernovae associated with Gamma-Ray Bursts I.: GRB 111209A/SN 2011kl in the Context of Stripped-Envelope and Superluminous Supernovae: Discussion

-\cite{Prentice2016MNRAS} have presented the largest consistently analysed sample of non-SLSN SE-SNe so far, over 80.
+\cite{Prentice2016MNRAS} have presented {one of the largest samples of non-SLSN SE-SNe so far, over 80, which they analyse consistently}.
 SN 2011kl is the most luminous SN in the sample (see their Figs. 8 and 12).
 They derived log $L_{peak}=43.529^{+0.174}_{-0.148}$ for SN 2011kl (in excellent agreement with our own value), which exceeds the median value they found for the fully bolometric Type Ic-BL/GRB-SNe sample by 0.72 dex.
 None of their $M_{\rm Ni}$ values exceed $M_{\rm Ni}\approx0.8$ M$_\odot$ (they did not derive $M_{\rm Ni}$ for SN 2011kl itself, simply stating that it is magnetar-powered), and they found a median for the above-mentioned sample of $M_{\rm Ni}=0.34^{+0.13}_{-0.19}$ $M_\odot$, far below our SN 2011kl result.
 The median values of log $L_{peak}$ and $M_{\rm Ni}$ for all the other SE-SNe classes (non-BL Ic, Ib, IIb) are yet again lower.
-We adopt their Figs. 19, 20, and 21, and show SN 2011kl in comparison to their sample (Fig. \ref{ExpPar2}).
+We adopt their Figs. 19, 20, and 21, and show SN 2011kl in comparison to their sample (Fig. \ref{ExpPar2}, we also add the samples of \citealt{Prentice2019MNRAS} (top panel only) and \citealt{Taddia2019AA2}).
 The errors we find for $M_{\rm ej}^3/E_k$ for SN 2011kl are large, $M_{\rm ej}^3/E_k=9.15^{+9.6}_{-7.6}$.
 Clearly, SN 2011kl is a strong outlier.
 In the top plot of Fig. \ref{ExpPar2}, there is a tight correlation between log $L_p$ and $M_{\rm Ni}$, as expected.
-SN 2011kl lies beyond all SNe from \cite{Prentice2016MNRAS} but is in agreement with the correlation.
+SN 2011kl lies beyond all SNe from \cite{Prentice2016MNRAS,Prentice2019MNRAS,Taddia2019AA2} but is in agreement with the correlation.
 This correlation implies that the middle and bottom plots contain essentially the same information.
 The value we derive for $M_{\rm ej}^3/E_k$ for SN 2011kl is the second largest in the entire sample, but not extreme.
-There is a rough trend visible of decreasing $M_{\rm Ni}$ (or log $L_p$) with increasing $M_{\rm ej}^3/E_k$, and SN 2011kl lies outside the main ``cloud'' -- but so do two \cite{Prentice2016MNRAS} events.
+There is a rough trend visible of decreasing $M_{\rm Ni}$ (or log $L_p$) with increasing $M_{\rm ej}^3/E_k$, and SN 2011kl lies outside the main ``cloud'' -- but so do two \cite{Prentice2016MNRAS} events {and multiple of the Type Ic-BL SNe studied by \cite{Taddia2019AA2}}.

 All in all, we find that if we model SN 2011kl as a purely $^{56}$Ni-decay powered SN, we find a good fit with a model, but derive results which are physically unrealistic, especially in the context of the spectrum/SED of the SN \citep[see G15,][for details]{Mazzali2016MNRAS}.
 This remains true even in the case of not using the NIR bolometric correction, which leads to a halved $^{56}$Ni mass compared to our result (G15).